COMP2521UNSW/sanitisers-guide/errmsg/README.md

 The error message contains at least one stack trace describing where the error occurred.
 Recall that function calls in C form a 'function call stack'.
 A stack trace is then a representation of the function call stack that led to the error.

-The format of each line in the stack trace is `... in func file:line:col`.
-This means something happened in the function `func()` which is in the file `file` at line `line` and column `col`.
+The format of each line in the stack trace is `... in func filename:line:col`.
+This means something happened at line `line` and column `col` of the file called `file`, which is within the function `func`.

-The first line tells you **where the error occurred**.
-Then, each of the lines below **which functions were called** and where leading up to the error.
+The top line tells you **where the error occurred**.
+Then, each of the lines below details **which functions were called** and where leading up to the error.
+Sometimes, the top line is a library function like `malloc()`, so you should look for the first line containing a function/file in your code.

 Let's take a close look at the first stack trace in the example above.
 You may want to check out the [code](prog1.c) that caused the error.
 ```